-This post shows students and new users how to turn on the HDR feature in Windows 11 if it’s not already enabled and available on your desktop.
+This post shows students and new users how to turn the HDR feature on or off in Windows 11.

-Windows 11 comes with a feature known as HD Color which shows high dynamic range (HDR) and wide color gamut (WCG) content when available.
+Windows 11 has a feature called HD Color, which shows high dynamic range (HDR) and wide color gamut (WCG) content when available.

 When HDR is enabled and set to auto, Windows will decide how or when to use it based on different scenarios.
-This is especially useful in game mode or when playing high graphics intense games.
+This is especially useful in game mode or when playing intense high-graphic games.

 How to Turn on Auto HDR in Windows 11

 Again, turning or enabling auto HDR in Windows is pretty straightforward.
-Simply go to Windows System’s settings for the Display and enable it.
+Go to Windows System’s settings for the Display, which will allow it.

 Windows 11 has a centralized location for the majority of its settings.
 Everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.

 To get to System Settings, you can use the Windows key + I shortcut or click on Start ==> Settings, as shown in the image below:

 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.

 Windows Settings pane should look similar to the image below.
 In Windows Settings, click System, and select Display on the right pane of your screen, as shown in the image below.